sushil2601/javaScript_practise/REACT.md

 Q. What are state,stateless,stateful and state management terms?
 Ans :-

-    state :- refers to the current data for the component.

     Stateful and state management means,when a user performs some actions on the UI then the react application should be able to update and re-render that data or state on the UI.

 Q. Props